-The College is under Plan Led Funding and hence income for 2020/21 has been confirmed by the Education and Skills Funding Agency at £4,986k for 16-19 allocation and £1,797k for Adult Education.
+The College is under Plan Led Funding and hence income for 2021/22 has been confirmed by the Education and Skills Funding Agency at £5,350k for the 16-19 allocation.
+In addition, the College has contracts from the Education and Skills Funding Agency and West Yorkshire Combined Authority totalling £1,828k for Adult Education which can be subject to clawback for underachievement.